Workplace Violence Prevention: 13 Effective Strategies

 - Violence committed in the workplace by someone who doesn’t work there but has a personal relationship with an employee — an abusive spouse or domestic partner.

-It’s up to everyone to prioritize workplace violence prevention — including employers.
+It’s up to everyone to prioritize workplace violence prevention — and employees are a critical part of that solution.

 Employers’ Role in Prevention